-As an action, you can control any freestanding water within 90 meters inside an area you choose that is a cube up to 36 meters on a side.
+As two actions, you can control any freestanding water within 100 meters inside an area that is a cube up to 20 meters on a side.
 You can choose from any of the following effects when you cast this spell.
-As an action on your turn, you can repeat the same effect or choose a different one.

 The water level remains elevated until the spell ends or you choose a different effect.
 If this effect produced a wave, the wave repeats on the start of your next turn while the flood effect lasts.